nkrijnen/workshop-debugging-luminis-2024/README.md

 Make sure you have access to the `aws-amsterdam-sandbox` account.

+### Things to do in AWS

+You can view the stack that you deployed in [CloudFormation](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks).
+Make sure you select the same region that you deployed to (should be Ireland: eu-west-1).

+In the cloudformation resources you can find a link to your Lambda and from there you can view and tail logs.

 ## Switch assignments

 When you've completed an assignment, you can switch to the next one by increasing `scenario` nr in `LambdaApp`.